How to increase Virtual Memory size

 Here you can find the actual size of the virtual memory for your system.
 Uncheck the "Automatically manage paging file size for all drives" check box to set virtual memory yourself.

 You can select the drive in which the virtual memory will be created.
 When you select a particular drive the window will show you the free space available on that drive.

 In the above picture you can find that C drive is selected and the option "System managed Size" is active.
 If "No Paging File" option is selected then we are not using paging file in that particular drive.

 N.B:- The page file is created during the Windows installation and resides on the hard drive in which windows is installed.
 Page files are measured in MB and otherwise known as virtual memory and the size of the page file is based on how much RAM is installed in the computer.
 By default, a page file is 1.5 times the amount of installed RAM.

 To set the virtual memory select the desired drive and see the recommended size and currently allocated size.
 Then select "Custom size" option.

 Now give a "Initial Size" and "Maximum Size" in MB and click on "Set" to set the virtual memory.

 You have to set the maximum size larger than the currently allocated size to increase the performance.
 For initial size it may be between the size of the installed RAM to currently allocated size.

-While setting virtual memory make sure to close all the running programs.
+NOTE:- While setting virtual memory make sure to close all the running programs.
 It is not mandatory to close all the programs but it is recommended.

 You must have administrative access to the system to change virtual memory size.